Sente Technologies: Sente Technologies

 In addition to developing the Sente Arcade Computer, Sente also manufactured at least 240 Skee-Ball-type machines for Pizza Time Theater starting in 1982.
 Named Rollerbowl, it premiered during the IAAPA Expo in 1982.
 It also appeared at the Amusement Operators Expo in Chicago in 1983.
 It had a brief announcement in an issue of Cash Box earlier that same year.
 It was also the cover story in an undated 'The Games Examiner' newsletter, a Pizza Time Theater Company's newsletter, around the same time.
-In that same newsletter, it explained that the machine was similar to the pre-existing skee-ball game 'Chuck E. Cheese Roll', which had previously only been available to cooperate owned Pizza Time Theater locations.
+In that same newsletter, it explained that the machine was similar to the pre-existing skee-ball game 'Chuck E. Cheese Roll', which had previously only been available to corporate owned Pizza Time Theater locations.

 Sente's first video arcade game, Snake Pit was demonstrated in December 1983 and the SAC-II system and Shrike Avenger was previewed at the same event.
 Snake Pit started shipping soon after but only a limited number of machines were sold before Sente had to stop distribution.
 The Pizza Time Theatre chain was suffering from financial problems because of its recent expansion and acquisitions phase.
 After operating Sente Technologies for less than five months Pizza Time Theatre Inc. filed for bankruptcy and the Sente division was put up for sale.
 Bally Manufacturing purchased the division for $3.9 million in May 1984 and renamed it Bally Sente.